 March Madness bracket betting: No. 1 seed Kansas has to navigate a tough West region

+2023 NCAA bracket betting, odds: No. 1 seed Kansas has to navigate a tough West region

 Kansas beat a lot of good teams this season.
 That's good for the Jayhawks, because they might have the toughest road to the Final Four among all the No. 1 seeds.